-Cities generate 80% of gross domestic product in many countries and are the engines of economic growth that have lifted millions out from poverty.
+Cities generate 80% of gross domestic product, they are the engines of economic growth and have lifted millions out of poverty.
 As rural to urban migration is accelerating, sustainable cities are emerging to achieve idyllic urban settings.
-These are the top five most sustainable cities in the world right now.
+Here are the top five most sustainable cities in the world right now.

 Technology is growing at a rapid pace every day.
 As each new technology brings with it an immense pool of possibilities, governments around the world are continuously investing in smart city technologies and incorporating them into their policy-making decisions and the developments of the cities they govern.